 Preliminary breath testing machines are approximately the size (slightly bigger) of old fashioned mobile telephones.
 The mouthpieces are disposable and the whole process takes about a minute before the breathalyser produces a result.

-Breath Testing Outside of the Law
+Breath Testing Outside of Law Enforcement

-Breathalysers in the workplace are becoming increasingly common, especially in jobs where there is risk involved and safety is paramount.
+Breathalysers in the workplace are becoming increasingly common, especially in jobs where there is significant risk involved and safety is paramount.

 Since the breathalyser was introduced the number of people convicted of drink driving has run into the millions.